tonysathre/CitrixAutoDeploy/README.md

 ### Pre and post deployment tasks
 You can define a script to run in the [`citrix_autodeploy_config.json`](citrix_autodeploy_config.json.example) before each machine is created, and after each machine is created.
 This can be useful for things such as putting a machine in maintenance mode or registering it with your CMDB.

-_Do not use the included pre-task and post-task folders to store your scripts.
-Store them outside the Citrix Autodeploy repo so you can version control them separately._

 ### Troubleshooting and Common Errors
 |Event log error|Solution|
 |-- | --|